Definition of Satire

 Function of Satire

-The role of satire is to ridicule or criticize those vices in the society, which the writer considers a threat to the civilization.
+The role of satire is to ridicule or criticize those vices in the society, which the writer considers a threat to civilization.
 The writer considers it his obligation to expose these vices for the betterment of humanity.
 Therefore, the function of satire is not to make others laugh at persons or ideas they make fun of.
-It intends at warning public against and changing their opinions about the prevailing corruption in the society.
+It intends to warn the public and to change their opinions about the prevailing corruption/conditions in society.